WoLfulus/sandbox/README.md

-# Sandbox
+# Sandcrate

-Sandbox image used for unification of development environments between projects with shell scripts.
+Sandcrate image used for unification of development environments between projects with shell scripts.

+# FAQ

+## Why "Sandcrate"?

+Because `sandbox.io` was already taken :shrugs: